bartvanhoey/Usefulness/Documents/AI.md

 GitHub Copilot is a tool that helps you to write code faster.
 It is a powerful tool that can help you to write code faster.

+## ChatGPT

+ChatGPT is a tool that helps you to generate text.
+It is a powerful tool that can help you to generate text.

 ## Semantic Kernel

 Semantic Kernel is a tool that helps you to understand the context of the text you are reading.
 It is a powerful tool that can help you to understand the meaning